-Lyme disease is the most commonly reported tickborne disease in Vermont and in 2016, Vermont had the second highest rate of reported Lyme disease cases in the U.S.
+Lyme disease is the most commonly reported tickborne disease in Vermont, and in 2017, Vermont had the highest rate of reported confirmed and probable Lyme disease cases in the U.S.

-Lyme disease is caused by an infection with a bacterium called Borrelia burgdorferi.
-In the eastern U.S., Borrelia burgdorferi is transmitted to humans by the bite of a black-legged tick, Ixodes scapularis.
-In recent studies over half of the black-legged ticks collected in Vermont tested positive for Borrelia burgdorferi.
+Lyme disease is caused by an infection with the bacterium Borrelia burgdorferi.
+In the eastern U.S., B. burgdorferi is transmitted to humans by the bite of infected blacklegged ticks, Ixodes scapularis.
+Over half of the black-legged ticks recently collected in Vermont tested positive for B. burgdorferi.

 The best way to prevent Lyme disease is to prevent tick bites.
 If you find a tick on your body, remove it quickly to reduce the risk of contracting Lyme disease.
-See a health care provider if you do get sick.
-Lyme disease is curable.
-Early diagnosis and treatment are important in order to avoid further health problems related to Lyme disease.
+See a health care provider if you get sick.
+Lyme disease is treatable.
+Early diagnosis and treatment are important to avoid health problems related to Lyme disease.

 Early symptoms of Lyme disease typically begin three to 30 days after a tick bite, and can include: